Parabola

 In mathematics, a parabola is a plane curve which is mirror-symmetrical and is approximately U-shaped.
 It fits several superficially different mathematical descriptions, which can all be proved to define exactly the same curves.

 One description of a parabola involves a point (the focus) and a line (the directrix).
 The focus does not lie on the directrix.
-The parabola is the locus of points in that plane that are equidistant from both the directrix and the focus.
+The parabola is the locus of points in that plane that are equidistant from the directrix and the focus.
 Another description of a parabola is as a conic section, created from the intersection of a right circular conical surface and a plane parallel to another plane that is tangential to the conical surface.